MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-powerapps-connector.md

 ms.author: "jimholtz"
 manager: "kvivek"
 ---
-# PowerApps connector
+# Microsoft connector

+Use the Microsoft connector to connect your PowerApps to Customer Insights or automate workflows with Microsoft Flow.

+## Using the connector in PowerApps

-Follow these steps to connect your PowerApps app to Customer Insights:
+Follow these steps to connect your app to Customer Insights:

 1. Go to [https://powerapps.microsoft.com/](https://powerapps.microsoft.com/).